jhap1982/giveituruguay/2012/2012-08-31 - Arena Națională, Bucharest, Romania/README.md

 ## Setlist

-Setlist
-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Charlie
+8. Charlie
-Hard to Concentrate
+9. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-I Like Dirt
+11. I Like Dirt
-Magpies on Fire tease
+12. Magpies on Fire tease
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-Goodbye Hooray
+16. Goodbye Hooray
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Freaky Styley
+19. Freaky Styley
-Sir Psycho Sexy
+20. Sir Psycho Sexy
-They're Red Hot
+21. They're Red Hot
-Ethiopia
+22. Ethiopia
-Give It Away
+23. Give It Away

 ## Notes